tomkidd/Quake-iOS/README.md

 Place the music in .ogg file format in a subdirectory of each folder called "music".
 The music for at least the original game can be found [here](https://www.moddb.com/games/quake/downloads/ultimate-quake-patch-v1-11).
 They need to be named `track02.ogg`, `track03.ogg`, etc. They have to start at 2 because the engine thinks track 1 is the data of the game. *NOTE:* Mission Pack #1 (hipnotic) plays track 98 in the prerecorded demo for some reason so duplicate `track02.ogg` as `track98.ogg` to hear it.

+***NOTE:*** iOS is **case sensitive**, so the filenames for the data (i.e., `pak0.pak`, `pak1.pak`, etc.) need to be in **lower case** because that's what the engine is looking for.
+It has come to my attention that some digital retailers such as GOG install the files with upper case filenames.
+If you run into issues with the game this may be the cause.
+If you see an error message to the effect of `couldn't load gfx.wad` but you can verify the pak files are in place this may be the cause.

 You can read a lengthy blog article on how I did all this [here](http://schnapple.com/quake-for-ios-and-tvos-for-apple-tv/).

 This repo was based on the Google Cardboard port contained in this [Quake For OSX](https://github.com/Izhido/Quake_For_OSX) port by Izhido on GitHub.
 Background music support came from [QuakeSpasm](http://quakespasm.sourceforge.net/).
 On-screen joystick code came from [this repo](https://github.com/bradhowes/Joystick) by Brad Howe.
 Quake font DpQuake by Dead Pete available [here](https://www.dafont.com/quake.font)